Randall C. Berg Jr.: Biography

 In November 2018, he and FJI were named to the Daily Business Review's 2018 Most Effective Lawyers list for their public interest work in securing treatment for prisoners infected with hepatitis C.

 Berg retired at the end of 2018, two years after initially being diagnosed with ALS.
 He was proud of the 40 years of work fighting "for the rights of the downtrodden, disabled, disenfranchised and even the despised."

 On April 10, 2019, the Florida Justice Institute announced that Berg had died from complications of ALS.

+On June 8, 2023, Jacksonville University established the Randall C. Berg Jr. College of Law Deanship.
+This endowed deanship was given in honor of Randall by his brother Gilchrist Berg.